 - The contractor avoids giving you a written contract.

 - A contractor goes door-to-door – or pops up right after a storm.

 - The contractor lists a P.O.
 Box instead of a street address.

 - The contractor uses a vehicle that doesn’t list the business name.

 - A contractor offers to pay your insurance deductible.

 - A contractor offers to arrange a loan for you.

 - You have little to no experience hiring home contractors.

-- You have a disability or injury that prevents you from accessing areas of your home that a contractor claims are damaged.
-Ask a friend or family member to inspect the area for you.
+- You’re unable to access the areas of your home that a contractor claims are damaged.
+Ask a friend or family member or another trusted professional to inspect the area for you.

-- You’re not 100 percent clear about the contract wording, it’s ok to ask questions or have someone else review the contract with you.
+- You’re not 100% clear about the contract wording.
+It’s OK to ask questions or have someone else review the contract with you.